R2D21978/RemigiuszDzikowski_Data-Scientist-Nanodegree-Program/README.md

 This repository contains a project completed as part of the Data Scientist Nanodegree program.
 The goal of the project is to perform data analysis using Python in a Jupyter Notebook environment.

 Repository contents:

-analysis.ipynb – Jupyter notebook with code, visualizations, and conclusions customer_data.csv – dataset used for analysis
+analysis.ipynb – Jupyter notebook with code, visualizations, and conclusions

+PurchaseOrders.csv – dataset used for analysis (please download from this repository)

 README.md – project description

 Dataset description:
-The file customer_data.csv contains information about customers, such as age, income, and location.
+The file PurchaseOrders.csv contains purchase order data

 The data was created or adapted for educational purposes only.
 Technologies:
-Python 3
 Jupyter Notebook
-Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn Project objectives:
+Libraries: pandas, numpy, matplotlib, scikit-learn Project objectives:
 Exploratory Data Analysis (EDA)
 Data cleaning and preparation